-The mission of Disability and Academic Support Services is to create an accessible community for underrepresented student populations to have the opportunity to pursue their educational goals.
+The mission of the Student Support and Accommodations Resource Office is to create an accessible community for underrepresented student populations to have the opportunity to pursue their educational goals.
 We are committed to providing reasonable accommodations, support services, and advocacy for each student with their education and collaboration with the college.

 The College will not discriminate against any student, or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student's pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom.
 For additional information,contact the Disability Service Office at your campus location.